 The 2020 Trail of Tears Motorcycle Ride will be the 27th year the event.
 Each year, the bike ride is held to commemorate the suffering and death endured by the American Indians in the 1830’s.
 Also, the Trail of Tears Ride is on the LightningCustoms.com’s Major Motorcycle Rallies List.

-Next, here’s the Trail of Tears history.
-First, in 1830, the US passed the Indian Removal Act.
-To clarify, the Act required that the American Indians voluntarily leave their lands.
+Next, here’s the history if the Trail of Tears.
+In 1830, the United States passed the Indian Removal Act.
+Specifically, the Act required that the American Indians voluntarily leave their lands.

-Following in 1838, the remaining American Indians were forcibly removed when the deadline expired.
-Included in the removal were members of the Cherokee, Seminole, Choctaw, Chickasaw, Creek, Ponca, and Ho-Chunk/Winnebago nations.
+Then in 1838 when the deadline expired the remaining American Indians were forcibly removed.
+Included in the tribes removed were members of the Cherokee, Seminole, Choctaw, Chickasaw, Creek, Ponca, and Ho-Chunk/Winnebago nations.

-During the removal approximately 16,000 Cherokee were forced to leave by the military.
-Many of them suffered from disease, exposure, and starvation.
-Tragically, approximately 4,000 of them died.
+Approximately 16,000 Cherokee were forced to leave by the military.
+The conditions were so bad that many of them suffered from disease, exposure, and starvation.
+Eventually approximately 4,000 of the Indians tragically died.

 Next, the path that some of the Cherokee Indians were forced to take is now called the Trail of Tears.
 The Trail of Tears Commemorative Motorcycle Ride goes a long part of the approximate path.

 Also, the 2020 Trail of Tears Ride does not have any registration fees.